tditmars/power-outage-analysis/README.md

 frameborder='0'
 ></iframe>

+The above stacked box plot shows the distributions of the number of customers affected among outages with various causes.
+Each cause category had a slightly different distribution of customers affected, with severe weather outages having the highest median number of customers affected at roughly 110,433.

 <iframe
 src="assets/state_customers_affected.html"
 width = '800'
 height='600'
 frameborder='0'
 ></iframe>

+We then wanted to see if the geographical location of an outage had any impact on the number of customers affected, so we created the above choropleth chart which displays the mean '`CUSTOMERS.AFFECTED`' of all outages in the dataset for each U.S. state.
+It appeared that Florida, South Carolina, Texas, Illinois, and California had particularly high reach (number of customers affected) on average.

 <div style="max-width: 1200px; margin: auto;">
 <div style='display: grid; grid-template-columns: repeat(auto-fit, minmax(300px, 1fr)); gap: 20px;'>